Elementary School Handbooks

 All other absences are considered illegal.

 If a student is absent for two or more days, and is able to work at home, parents should make arrangements for work to be brought to them or picked up at school.
+Work can be provided for excused absences only, unexcused absences or vacation do not warrant work to be provided by a teacher.
 Completing this work will enable the student to feel more successful and not as overwhelmed upon his/her return.

 Late arrivals and early dismissals must be signed in or out at the office.
 No student will be dismissed directly from a classroom.
 Students arriving after 10 a.m. or leaving before 2 p.m. will be noted as a half day absent.